Weekend fishing opportunities:

 FORD’S POND: largemouth bass, smallmouth bass, yellow perch, bluegill, crappie

 This shallow pond supports populations of warmwater fish.
-Bass fishing has been good and can be good any time of year.
+Bass fishing looks like it’s picking up.
 In addition to bass, there are other warmwater fish species that can make for a fun outing.

 Ford’s Pond (just west of Sutherlin) was purchased by the city of Sutherlin in 2016.
 The pond is open to the public and has a lot of bank access.
-Ford’s is restricted to electric motors and does not have a good access point for larger boats.
+Ford’s is restricted to electric motors and does not have access for boats on a trailer.

 GALESVILLE RESERVOIR: rainbow trout, bass